-Veeam Backup for Microsoft Azure is licensed by the number of protected Azure VMs.
-An Azure VM is considered to be protected if it has a restore point (snapshot or backup) created by a backup policy during the past 31 days.
-Each protected Azure VM consumes 1 license unit.
-However, if a VM has only manually created snapshots, it does not consume any license units.
+Veeam Backup for Microsoft Azure is licensed by the number of protected instance - Azure VM and Azure SQL database.
+An instance is considered to be protected if it has a restore point (snapshot or backup) created by a backup policy during the past 31 days.
+Each protected instance consumes 1 license unit.
+However, manually created snapshots of Azure VMs and manually created backups of Azure SQL databases do not consume any license units.

-If an Azure VM has not been backed up within the past 31 days, Veeam Backup for Microsoft Azure automatically revokes the license unit from the VM.
+If an instance has not been backed up within the past 31 days, Veeam Backup for Microsoft Azure automatically revokes the license unit from the instance.
 If you need to manually revoke a license unit, follow the instructions provided in section Revoking License Units.

 Veeam Backup for Microsoft Azure is available in 2 license editions: